Fractals - Marginal Analysis of the Koch Snowflake

 Koch Snowflake development animation: iteration 1 to 6

-If one were to continue the iterations beyond the point of fractal equilibrium (iteration 4 in the figure above and iteration 6 in the animation above) the computer generating the pattern would soon crash: the effort (cost) would multiply while the extra benefit to the viewer - in terms of the shape – would fall close to, but never equal to, zero.
+If one were to continue the iterations beyond the point of fractal equilibrium (iteration 4 in the figure above and iteration 6 in the animation above), the computer generating the pattern would soon crash: the effort (cost) would multiply.
+At the same time, the extra benefit to the viewer - in terms of the shape – would fall close to, but never equal to, zero.

 Take the time to look at this webpage http://mathforum.org/mathimages/index.php/Koch_Curve where you can experience the full working of the Koch Curve first-hand.